spyder-ide/spyder-docs/doc/plugins/notebook.rst

 .. important::

-   At the moment it is not possible to use this plugin with the Spyder installers for Windows and macOS.
+   At the moment it is not possible to use this plugin with the Spyder :ref:`standalone_installers_ref` for Windows and macOS.
 We're working to make that possible in the future.

 Restart Spyder in order to be able to use the plugin.